awsdocs/amazon-ecr-user-guide/doc_source/docker-basics.md

 **To install Docker on an Amazon EC2 instance**

-1. Launch an instance with either the Amazon Linux 2 or Amazon Linux AMI\.
+1. Launch an instance with the Amazon Linux 2 AMI\.
 For more information, see [Launching an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 1. Connect to your instance\.
 For more information, see [Connect to Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) in the *Amazon EC2 User Guide for Linux Instances*\.